salesforce-marketingcloud/FuelSDK-Python/README.md

 pip install -r requirements.txt
 ```

 You will then have a sandbox which includes all dependencies for doing development on FuelSDK-Python.
+Also you may need to setup your PYTHONPATH environment variable to the cloned root directory so that you can access them from anywhere.
+On Mac/Linux:
+> export PYTHONPATH=/path/to/FuelSDK-Python
+On Windows:
+> set PYTHONPATH=C:\path\to\FuelSDK-Python

 ## Requirements